tobytripp/text_to_noise/README.md

 At the moment, this only supports playing some free bird songs that are included in the gem.
 Highest priority is the ability to add your own sound sets for playback.

-  * Add sounds to the available noises for playback
   * Capistrano integration
   * Automatically refresh configurations
-  * Add an 'every' option to throttle sounds for comman events
-  * Add generators to create stub configurations
-  * Support sound themes?

 [Homebrew]:http://mxcl.github.com/homebrew